RolandWH/MinMaxNumber/README.md

 - MinMaxNumber.cpp - This is the main file of the program, it contains code to parse command line arguments and is the central file from which functions inside ofther files are called.
 This file will be refered to as "main" from now on.
 - SQLHandler.cpp - This file contains functions to connect and communicate with the target MySQL server.
 - SQLHandler.hpp - This is just a header file for SQLHandler.cpp to allow main to call it's functions.
-- w32_colour.hpp - This is a header file I created for changing background and foreground console colours on Windows, this is used when I need to display a warning or error message.
+- colour.h - This is a header file I created for changing colours on ANSI/VT100 terminals, this is used when I need to display a warning or error message.

 ### How the goals were achived